twoelevenjay/CMB2-Admin-Extension/readme.md

 **License:**              GPLv2 or later
 **License URI:**          http://www.gnu.org/licenses/gpl-2.0.html

 CMB2 Admin Extension adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.
+Tested with the most current version of CMB2.

 ## Description